jameshfisher/jameshfisher.com/_posts/2017-02-22-dont-use-simply.md

 There are other phrases in the same category as "simply":

 * "Just", "merely"; e.g. "just frobnicate the spacetrellis".
-* "Of course, ...", "Naturally, ..."; e.g. "Of course, the translateral bulb frobnicates the spacetrellis".
+* "Of course", "naturally", "obviously"; e.g. "Of course, the translateral bulb frobnicates the spacetrellis".

 In every case, removal of the word or phrase results in crisper, friendlier text.